Clifford Brown: Later career

 An early session of the Brown/Roach Quintet, Clifford Brown & Max Roach, featured the new lineup performing several of Brown's latest compositions.
 Samuelson referred to the album as a "nice gamut between boplicity and pleasant balladry."
-Other albums featuring the Brown/Roach collaboration included Brown and Roach, Inc. and Study in Brown.
+Other albums featuring the Brown/Roach collaboration included Brown and Roach Incorporated and Study in Brown.

-Brown also recorded albums outside the quintet including the Pacific Coast Jazz session and two albums with jazz vocalist Dinah Washington.
-Both were recorded from a jam session setting and featured other jazz trumpeters including Maynard Ferguson and Clark Terry.
+Brown also recorded albums outside the quintet, including the Pacific Coast Jazz session and two albums with jazz vocalist Dinah Washington.
+Both were recorded from a jam session setting and featured other jazz trumpeters, including Maynard Ferguson and Clark Terry.
 Following the Dinah Washington recordings, Brown slowed the pace of his recordings and returned to the East Coast, recording an album with Sarah Vaughan in December 1954.

 The experiments in bop continued in the 1955 session Study in Brown, such as use of instrument sounds to mimic an inner city environment in "Parisian Thoroughfare" and "international flavor" in "George's Dilemma".
 Jazz critic Scott Yanow referred to the album as "premiere early hard bop" and noted the quintet's "unlimited potential."

 A 1955 live performance by Brown with Billy Root and Ziggy Vines (sometimes mistakenly thought to have been recorded just before Brown's death a year later) was released on tape in 1973.
-Following this session, with Blakey temporarily replacing Roach following a car accident, the group toured, visiting Chicago and then Rhode Island for the Newport Jazz Festival.
+Following this session, with Art Blakey temporarily replacing Roach following a car accident, the group toured, visiting Chicago and then Rhode Island for the Newport Jazz Festival.
 Roach returned for this performance and jam session at Newport.

 Released in 1956, At Basin Street – the quintet's final "official album" – introduced Rollins.
 The album was called a "hard bop classic" and "highly recommended" by Scott Yanow.
-While previous quintet albums included original compositions, this one consisted mainly of jazz standards, although it did include a couple of Richie Powell compositions.
+While previous quintet albums included original compositions, this one consisted mainly of jazz standards, although it did include a couple of Richie Powell's own compositions.